What is behavioural segmentation?

 Customer behaviour can be grouped together based on interactions with your brand, product, or service, such as:

 - Customers’ overall knowledge and awareness of it

 - How customers buy it

-In the world of ecommerce, segmenting customers can happen by examining online customer behaviour:
+In the world of ecommerce, behavioural segmentation can be carried out by examining online customer behaviour:

 - How long do they browse your website (dwell time)?

 - How rapidly do they click off your site (bounce rate)?